Partners: Carl Dowdy, Caroline Moore, Sam Anderson

 Belford‘s Northwest Gully is a long slog, it just keeps going and going.
 We encountered a different type of snow climber‘s right; a soft, almost powdery layer atop a hard crust.
 Soon the gully widened and I was able to drive in a switchback track, my legs welcomed the reduced angle and I was able to move more efficiently up the slope.
 I could see the top of the gully was not far now, I grunted the final few hundred feet and topped out on the summit plateau with a final burst of Sawatchian effort.

-I scrambled up onto the summit block as Carl showed up, I believe we summited around 11:30am.
 The summit was cold and windy, continuous snow nestled right up to the true summit so no summit ramps today.
 Caroline and Sam showed up a few minutes later and admired the views.
 As Carl and I discussed our strategy for the descent, Sam and Caroline made the decision to forgo Oxford and ski back to camp, understandable given the day we‘d already had by that point (that and Caroline got little more than a wink of sleep the night before).

 Still intent on heading over for Oxford, Carl and I stood at the top of the snow and took turns touching our poles to the summit register.
 We said farewell to Caroline and Sam, traversed from the summit out to the east shoulder, and dropped in onto the face.
 The snow was rock hard from the melt/freeze cycle that had hit it, the cold wind and overcast did its job almost too well.
 The snow softened a little further down, Carl and I made a few low forty degree turns on the rollover and the slope eased up as we traversed towards the saddle.